abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**: Specify the type of calculation.
   - *scf*: do self-consistent electronic structure calculation
   - *relax*: do structure relaxation calculation, one can ues `relax_nmax` to decide how many ionic relaxations you want.
-  - *cell-relax*: do cell relaxation calculation.
+  - *cell-relax*: do variable-cell relaxation calculation.
   - *nscf*: do the non self-consistent electronic structure calculations.
 For this option, you need a charge density file.
 For nscf calculations with planewave basis set, pw_diag_thr should be <= 1d-3.
   - *istate*: For LCAO basis.
 Please see the explanation for variable `nbands_istate`.
   - *ienvelope*: Envelope function for LCAO basis.
 Please see the explanation for variable `nbands_istate`.